ChrisCherng/p2-game-selector/README.md

 These tests were completed with no issues identified.

+To test that the site is responsive and suitable for all screens, the deployed site was checked on a desktop computer and a mobile device, with all functionality continuing to operate as expected, with no issues.
+In addition, checks were performed using Google Chrome Dev Tools to view the site on other devices - all were readable and useable.

 ### User Testing

 The deployed version of the site was tested by a number of family and friends, who were asked to test the functionality.